andreskimlee/EIP-/Systems_Design/IntroToSysDes.md

         3. Similarly, do we have enough copies of different services running such that a few failures will not cause total system shutdown?
         4. How are we monitoring the performance of our service?
 Do we get alerts whenever critical components fail or their performance degrades?

+ topics to review : Cap Theorem , NoSQL vs Sql,

+# Sys Design Extra

+    Questions to Think About For Sys Design Starting

+    1. Is this program read heavy or write heavy
+    2.

+    Questions to ask on schema

+    1. constraints on length or size of an attribute?
+    2.